ddaugher/backoffice_docs/source/concepts.rst

 Concepts
 ~~~~~~~~

-How Does Gigalixir Work?
+How Does BackofficeDocs Work?
 ========================

-When you deploy an app on Gigalixir, you :bash:`git push` the source code to a build server.
+When you deploy an app on BackofficeDocs, you :bash:`git push` the source code to a build server.
 The build server compiles the code and assets and generates a standalone tarball we call a slug.
 The controller then combines the slug and your app configuration into a release.
 The release is deployed to run containers which actually run your app.

 .. image:: deploy.png